-Year 10 Food Technology begins with a cultural food tour of Bankstown to gain an understanding of street food from around the world.
-Following this, students will design their own individual food product before taking a more global approach to food issues in the Food Equity unit.
-The units of work are selected to support the Global Education Program run at the end of Year 10.
+Year 10 Food Technology begins with an excursion to North Beach Novotel to gain a first-hand experience of the hotel industry.
+They participate in several practical experiences, such as mocktail making.
+During this Food Service & Catering unit, students investigate different aspects of the hospitality industry such as the safe handling of food, WH&S issues, and menu planning.
+Following this, students learn about Food Product Development, and they create their own individual food product before taking a more global approach to food issues in the Food Equity unit.
+Finally, Year 10 investigate current food trend and develop their food presentation skills.
+These units of work are selected to support the Global Education Program run at the end of Year 10.

 Term Focus Area Description Food in Australia From bush foods to our present-day cuisine.
-Year Food Selection and Health d Selection and Health What foods do we eat to be healthy?
+Year Food Selection and Health What foods do we eat to be healthy?
 9 Food for Special Needs What foods do athletes and vegetarians need?
 Food for Special Occasions Creating festive foods from around the world.
-Year 10 Food Service and Catering A close study of the hospitality industry.
-Food Product Development Design the next big food idea.
-10 Food Equity What affects food supply in poorer countries?
+Year Food Service and Catering A close study of the hospitality industry.
+10 Food Product Development Design the next big food idea.
+Food Equity What affects food supply in poorer countries?
+Food Trends Are you a locavore?

-The study of Food Technology provides students with a broad knowledge of food properties, processing, preparation and their nutritional interrelationships.
+The study of Food Technology provides students with a broad knowledge of food properties, processing, preparation, and their nutritional interrelationships.
 The importance of hygiene and safe working practices in food production is crucial to the student's overall appreciation of food quality.
 The course is both practical and relevant as well as good preparation for university and TAFE, working in the food industry or as a nutritionist, food technologist or dietitian.

-Approximately half the course involves food- Practical work can include: Chocolate Wattleseed Mousse The excursions to the Botanic Gardens and related experiences including weekly Spinach Fettuccini with Tomato, Basil and Prosciutto Bankstown are highlights which lead to practical applications of the theory being studied at the time.
-Bacon and Cheese Chilli Hot Dogs Japanese Ramen Berry Meringue Cupcakes German Pretzels consolidation of learning into real life applications of the course work.
+Learning experiences Approximately half the Practical work can include: The excursions to the course involves food- Chocolate Wattleseed Mousse Botanic Gardens and North related experiences Spinach Fettuccini with Tomato, Beach Novotel are including weekly Basil and Prosciutto highlights which lead to practical applications of Bacon and Cheese Chili Hot Dogs consolidation of learning the theory being studied Japanese Ramen into real life applications of at the time.
+Berry Meringue Cupcakes the course work.
+German Pretzels

-The Food Technology practical work can accommodate vegetarians and vegans, dairy and egg free, gluten free, low FODMAP and other dietary requirements.
+The Food Technology practical work can accommodate dietary requirements.